 Tai Chi has health benefits for body and mind

-Originally practised for its martial arts applications, Tai Chi is now used to strengthen the body, improve overall health, and bring feelings of well-being.
+Originally practised for its martial arts applications, Tai Chi is now practised to support not only physical health, but also mental and emotional wellbeing.

-Relaxation is perhaps the primary aim of Tai Chi practice.
+Relaxation is the primary aim of Tai Chi practice.
 Through the slow, focused, movements and breathing of Tai Chi, we intentionally release the many tensions we habitually hold in the muscles of our bodies.
-We also seek to release tension in our minds, by letting go unhelpful thoughts and negative emotions in our minds, which can make us feel calmer and less anxious - so more positive, or you could even say 'happier'.
+We also seek to release tension in our minds, by letting go unhelpful thoughts and negative emotions.
+This can make us feel calmer and less anxious - so more positive, or you could even say 'happier'.

 The slow and smooth movements in Tai Chi are gentle on the joints, yet both strengthen and relax the muscles around them.
 This allows them to move more correctly / naturally - so the joint is open / loose and the movement is easy.
 Tai Chi movements particularly restore free movement to the hips, which reduces twisting of the knees - a common cause of knee damage.

 Most of us experience stress from the business of everyday life.
-This stress not only impacts negatively on the body, it also makes it difficult to think clearly, or to see the whole picture - we tend to become over-focused on anticipated problems in the future (or actual problems in the past).
-The practice of Tai Chi helps us to recognise when our thinking mind is over-stressed and helps us to let go of unnecessary anxiety.
-The benefits of Tai Chi in this regard are similar to those of mindfulness meditation, and many people do Tai Chi as a mindfulness practice - what mindfulness teachers and practitioners call a moving meditation.
+This stress not only impacts negatively on the body, it also makes it difficult to think clearly, or to see the big picture - we become over-focused on anticipated problems in the future (or actual problems in the past).
+The practice of Tai Chi helps us to let go of unnecessary anxiety - to 'empty' our busy mind and to allow more awareness of the present moment.
+The benefits of Tai Chi in this regard are like those of mindfulness meditation, and many people do Tai Chi as a mindfulness practice - what mindfulness teachers and practitioners call a moving meditation.
 This aspect of Tai Chi becomes even more powerful in two person 'push hands' practice.
 No other mindfulness practice is done in contact with another person - yet that is when we most need mindfulness in real life.

 These benefits mean T'ai Chi Ch'uan is a precious gift handed down to us - one we are very happy to be able to pass on.